Criminal Investigator II

 - Bachelor’s degree from an accredited institution in a field of study directly related to the work assignment; AND

-- Two years as a fulltime sworn detective or sworn criminal investigator at the felony level for a government law enforcement agency as the main function of your job.
+- Two years of professional investigative experience as a sworn detective or criminal investigator at the felony level for a government law enforcement agency;

 Note: Candidates possessing a foreign degree must submit a translation (evaluation) of their degree from an accredited institution, such as The National Association of Credential Evaluations Services in order to be given credit for the degree.

-- Investigative experience as a sworn detective or sworn criminal investigator at the felony level for a government law enforcement agency may substitute for the degree requirement on a year-for-year basis.
+- Investigative experience as a detective or criminal investigator at the felony level for a government law enforcement agency may substitute for the degree requirement on a year-for-year basis.

 Required Competencies: The following knowledge, skills, and abilities are required for this position and will be considered during the selection process, including examination and/ or interview: